lejrn/Reconstructing-Dark-Images/README.md

 # Goals
 #### 1. Learn:
-> Gathering knowlodge about Deep learning, especially Residual Networks and Unet Networks
+> Gather knowlodge about Deep learning, especially Residual Networks and Unet Networks

 #### 2. Try:
-> Programming a neureal network that is trained with dark photos and its pair
+> Programm a neureal network that is trained with dark photos and its pair

 #### 3. Improve:
-> Optimizing its specifications, as in batch-size, depth of layers, input files sizes, learning rates, and so on
+> Optimize its specifications, as in batch-size, depth of layers, input files sizes, learning rates, and so on

-#### 4. Ace:
+#### 4. Compare:
-> Using SID dataset by <insert credits here> and examine our performance to theirs
+> Use SID dataset by <insert credits here> and examine our performance to theirs

+#### 5. Ace:
+> Tweak current architectures or develop better architectures for deep learning

 # Architecture
 ![Alt text](./SVGs/Architecture2__.svg)